Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 They also help prioritize your daily activities by keeping you focused on things you can control—like publishing a new blog post, making another sales call, or answering 5 more support tickets.

 But, as I’m sure you know, just tracking what you do isn’t enough.
-You also need to track the impact of these activities.
+You also need to track the impact of these activities using a business dashboard.

 This brings us to the second metric type that is key to predicting performance––Outcome metrics.